gouniverse/vaultstore/README.md

 Vault - a secure value storage (data-at-rest) implementation for Go.

+## Scope

+VaultStore is specifically designed as a data store component for securely storing and retrieving secrets.
+It is **not** an API or a complete secrets management system.
+Features such as user management, access control, and API endpoints are intentionally beyond the scope of this project.

+VaultStore is meant to be integrated into your application as a library, providing the data storage layer for your secrets management needs.
+The application using VaultStore is responsible for implementing any additional layers such as API endpoints, user management, or access control if needed.

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 You can find a copy of the license at [https://www.gnu.org/licenses/agpl-3.0.en.html](https://www.gnu.org/licenses/agpl-3.0.txt)